 }

-Repeat the header in each HTTPS server block that serves the hostname (example.com, www.example.com, or any other aliases).
+Repeat the header in every HTTPS server block that serves the hostname or alias, such as example.com and www.example.com.

-Add includeSubDomains or preload only when every subdomain is HTTPS-ready, since browsers can enforce HTTPS-only access until max-age expires.
+Add includeSubDomains or preload only when every current and future subdomain is ready for HTTPS, because browsers can keep enforcing that policy until max-age expires.

 $ sudo nginx -t